alangmartini/AH_SCRAPPING_LOSTARK/README.md

 Take a screenshot of every tab you want to search, and cut it with only the name
 eg: Gemchest, Pets, Mounts.

-This currently does not support multiple tabs.
+This currently does not support multiple pages of each tabs.
 Since i  made for my own use, and i only cared about about gathering and ship parts prices.
 '''